Pee Wee Kirkland

-Richard "Pee Wee" Kirkland (born May 6, 1945) is a legendary American streetball player.
+Richard "Pee Wee" Kirkland (born May 6, 1945) is an American streetball player.
+He was named in ESPN's "Elite 24: Rucker Park legends".

 Career

 Basketball

 Born in Manhattan, New York, Kirkland played varsity basketball at Charles Evans Hughes High School in Manhattan, New York, and was made an All-City guard.
 He was awarded a scholarship and attended Kittrell College, a community college in North Carolina, and was on the basketball team, averaging 41 points per game.
 He then attended Norfolk State University and played on the basketball team, teaming up with future NBA star Bob Dandridge.
 The Spartans won the CIAA title in 1968 with a 25–2 record; they lost in the second round of the NCAA Division II Men's Tournament.
 The next year their record was 21–4, and they lost in the first round of the D-II tournament.

+Draft and arrest

 In 1969 he was drafted by the Chicago Bulls with the fourth pick in the thirteenth round.
 It is speculated that he turned the offer down because he was making more money in current ventures, including being a drug dealer, than he would in professional basketball.
 At the time, the opportunities offered to him outside of the NBA were far more lucrative, in terms of financial gain and public recognition.
+In 1971, he was arrested for tax evasion and conspiracy to sell narcotics, and served 11 years in prison.